highsolutions/Standards/Git.md

 ### Development on simple project

 1. Use *dev* branch for all commits.
 Make this branch default one.
-2. When there is few developers on project, every one should work on working branch (=own or feature branch) and merge commits to *dev* branch when some functionality is finished.
+2. When there are few developers on project, every one should work on working branch (=own or feature branch) and merge commits to *dev* branch when some functionality is finished.
 3. When project is ready for deployment, merge *dev* into *master* branch, which will be cloned on production server.
 4. When state of website will be tested and ready for another deployment, merge changes from *dev* to *master*.